edited by: Karen Nelson

 University of York

 This global emphasis is both warranted and needed to expand our understanding of the lives of early modern women beyond Western Europe, which has dominated early modern studies.
 Additionally, a global approach allows for a variety of perspectives from women of different geographical, political, social, economic, religious and cultural backgrounds; aiding in the construction of what we know about women in the early modern world.
 Furthermore, an interesting component of this collection is the inclusion and discussion of female agency, which is an important category for analysis within early modern studies of women and gender.
-Female agency is the theory that distinguishes the power, authority and ability to change or influence of women, in their own lives and circumstances as well as those around them, either through direct or indirect means.
-It is a fairly new and engaging aspect of women’s studies that has to often been relegated to the sidelines.
+Female agency is the theory that distinguishes women's power, authority and ability to change or influence their own lives and circumstances (as well as the lives of those around them), either through direct or indirect means.
+It is a fairly new and engaging aspect of women’s studies that has too often been relegated to the sidelines.
 Yet in the past few years, female agency has emerged as an active and vigorous lens in which to explore not only the early modern world but also the more microscopic aspects of women’s daily lives, including families and gender relations.

-Harline’s analysis and extraction of the sources, the letters between Maria and her brother Jacob not only reveals examples of a female agent acting in her own right but also engaging in theological debates that required knowledge and some education.
+Harline’s analysis and extraction of the letters between Maria and her brother Jacob not only reveals examples of a female agent acting in her own right but also show her engaging in theological debates that required knowledge and some education.
 Maria was engaging in conduct and within a domain (theology) that was not traditionally female.
 The idea that women could participate in an area that was characteristically male-dominated, such as in the religious sphere as seen with Maria, is quite out of the ordinary and unorthodox.
-Additionally, Harline demonstrates how Maria satisfied the conditions inherent of her role as a woman through fulfilling her household duties yet still undertook this new role of negotiator (not just political or social but familial and personal), writing in the evenings or at night.
-Harline’s use and distinction of negotiator takes on a new and fresh perspective, while successfully demonstrating Maria’s extraordinary courage and passion in stepping outside of the expectations of her gender for her brother and helps to point out the unusual circumstances of this particular case study.
+Additionally, Harline demonstrates how Maria satisfied the conditions inherent of her role as a woman by fulfilling her household duties yet still undertook this new role of negotiator (not just political or social but familial and personal), writing in the evenings or at night.
+Harline’s use and distinction of the term "negotiator" gives a new and fresh perspective, while successfully demonstrating Maria’s extraordinary courage and passion in stepping outside of the expectations of her gender, and helps to point out the unusual circumstances of this particular case study.

 In chapter two, Colleen Reardon investigates negotiation tactics and ‘positional bargaining’ (p.
 23) among women and on behalf of other women in 16th and 17th century Italy for employment purposes, based on a certain set of skills, mainly singing.
 Chapter three is a summary of the conference workshops and titles of papers offered at the 2009 conference in Maryland.
 Section two explores ‘Economies’ and how women were engaged in the economic arena, specifically as ‘holders of property and power.’ (p. xviii) In chapter four Megan Matchinske introduces Lucy Hutchinson, the wife of an English Civil War colonel, John Hutchinson and discusses how Lucy exerted her agency and power as an author and historian to detail and document the English Civil War while simultaneously giving her a husband a voice.